Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 As with all surgery, there will be scars at the sites of the incisions.
 However, these are placed in discrete areas, such as the inframammary fold or the peri areolar margin, to minimise their visibility.

-How big does your breast have to be for a reduction?
+How big do your breasts have to be for a reduction?

 There is no specific size requirement for this surgery, the more important factors are the physical and psychological issues caused by having large breasts.

-What is the difference between a breast reduction procedure and a breast lift?
+What is the difference between a breast reduction and a breast lift?

 Can breast reduction surgery also address neck pain and skin irritation?